nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

   Waf: Entering directory `/home/craigdo/repos/ns-3-allinone-test/ns-3-dev/build'
   Waf: Leaving directory `/home/craigdo/repos/ns-3-allinone-test/ns-3-dev/build' 'build' finished successfully (0.939s)Waf: Entering directory `/home/craigdo/repos/ns-3-allinone-test/ns-3-dev/build'
-  bvt:         Build Verification Tests (to see if build completed successfully)
   core:        Run all TestSuite-based tests (exclude examples)
   example:     Examples (to see if example programs run successfully)
   performance: Performance Tests (check to see if the system is as fast as expected)
   system:      System Tests (spans modules to check integration of modules)
   unit:        Unit Tests (within modules to check basic functionality)

 Any of these kinds of test can be provided as a constraint using the ``--constraint`` option.

 To see a quick list of all of the test suites available, you can ask for them